-The proposed project site is located at 27453 Calicut Road (APN 4460-034-007), about one mile inland and north of the Pacific Ocean, and west of Latigo Canyon Road (see Exhibits 1-5).
-The building site on the subject 1.33-acre, 57,499 square foot parcel is a 24,680 square foot graded pad centrally located on the southeast-facing (generally toward Latigo Canyon Road) lot.
+The proposed project site is located at 27467 Calicut Road (APN 4460-034-008), about one mile inland and north of the Pacific Ocean, and west of Latigo Canyon Road (see Exhibits 1-12).
+The building site on the subject 2.0-acre, 87,120 square foot parcel is a 17,040 square foot graded pad centrally located on the southeast-facing (generally toward Latigo Canyon Road) lot.
+Access to the site is from Calicut Road, at the southern side of the parcel.

-The applicant proposes to construct a 5,236 sq. ft., one story, 18 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and to excavate 127 cubic yards of material (for construction of swimming pool) to be disposed of at the Calabasas Landfill.
+The applicant proposes to construct a 5,525 sq. ft., one story, 28 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and to excavate 118 cubic yards of material (for construction of the swimming pool) to be disposed of at the Calabasas Landfill.

-The subject parcel is one of nineteen lots created by a subdivision approved by the Commission in 1990 (CDP 89-1149(Thorne)).
-Many of the parcels in the subdivision, which is now known as "Malibu Pacifica," are subject to extensive open space deed restrictions, and a geologic restricted use area affects Lots 7 and 8.
-The subject parcel, Lot 17, is not affected by these restrictions, however.
+The subject parcel is one of nineteen lots created by a subdivision approved by the Commission in 1990 (CDP 89-1149 (Thorne)).
+Many of the parcels in the subdivision, which is now known as "Malibu Pacifica," are subject to extensive open space deed restrictions, including a portion of Lot 18.
+Development is completely prohibited in any area of Lot 18 subject to the open space deed restriction (Exhibit 13).
+A geologic restricted use area affects Lots 7 and 8.

-The southerly lots of the subdivision drain to Escondido Canyon Creek, an Environmentally Sensitive Habitat Area (ESHA), and development of these parcels must be evaluated for potential effects upon the ESHA.
-Lot 17, however, drains southeasterly toward Calicut Road and into the previously constructed storm drain system serving the subdivision.
-Thus, the proposed development will not affect Escondido Canyon Creek.
-No environmentally sensitive habitat has been identified on Lot 17.
+The southerly lots of the subdivision, and those on the far western margin, drain to Escondido Canyon Creek, an Environmentally Sensitive Habitat Area (ESHA).
+Development of these parcels must be evaluated for potential effects upon the ESHA.
+Lot 18 is situated in the northern portion of the subdivision, however, and on the eastern side of the terminus of Calicut Road.
+Site drainage will be directed toward Calicut Road and into the existing storm drain system.
+Thus, the proposed project will not affect Escondido Canyon Creek.

-Lot 17 is situated approximately 48 feet above Latigo Canyon Road to the northeast, and is visible from several scenic vistas along Latigo Canyon Road that are designated as coastal visual resources in the certified Malibu/Santa Monica Mountains Land Use Plan.
-The proposed building pad is constructed at the 865-foot elevation.
+Lot 18 is situated approximately 65 feet above Latigo Canyon Road to the northeast, and is visible from several scenic vistas along Latigo Canyon Road that are identified in the certified Malibu/Santa Monica Mountains Land Use Plan (LUP).
+The proposed building pad is constructed at an elevation of approximately 880 feet.

 The Commission has approved the development of single family residences on four of the lots in this subdivision within the past year, including:

 Lot 3 (7/8-acre): CDP 4-97-120 (Malibu Investors), for a 4,365 square foot, one story single family residence, etc., at 4765 Latigo Canyon Road.
 Lot 4 (1 acre): CDP 4-97-121 (Malibu Investors), for a 4,356 square foot, one story single family residence, etc., at 4767 Latigo Canyon Road.

-Lot 7 (13.2 acres): CDP 4-97-157 (Malibu Investors), for a 4,351 square foot, twostory single family residence, etc., at 4775 Latigo Canyon Road.
+Lot 7 (13.2 acres): CDP 4-97-157 (Malibu Investors), for a 4,351 square foot, two- story single family residence, etc., at 4775 Latigo Canyon Road.
 Lot 11 (4.28 acres): CDP 4-97-189 (Segel), for a 7,102 square foot, two story single family residence, etc., at 4771 Latigo Canyon Road, Malibu.

-Three other lots are presently proposed for development pursuant to pending Coastal Development Permit applications 4-98-274 (Lot 14) at 27457 Latigo Bay View Drive; 4-98-275 (Lot 16) at 27425 Calicut Road; and 4-98-277 (Lot 18) at 27467 Calicut Road.
+Three other lots are presently proposed for development pursuant to pending Coastal Development Permit applications 4-98-274 (Lot 14) at 27457 Latigo Bay View Drive; 4-98-276 (Lot 17) at 27453 Calicut Road; and 4-98-277 (Lot 18) at 27467 Calicut Road.